Frobenius manifolds and quantum groups: Preliminaries on Frobenius manifolds and flat F-manifolds

-We will call $F_\pm$ the canonical solutions (with respect to the Stokes sectors $\IH_\pm$). \begin{defi} The {\it Stokes matrices} of the equation \eqref{BStokeseq} (with respect to to the sectors $\IH_\pm$) are the matrices $S_\pm$ determined by
+We will call any solution $F_i$ (with the prescribed asymptotics in a Stokes sector) a canonical solution.
+In particular, $F_+:=F_0$ and $F_-:=F_l$ are canonical solutions (with respect to the initial sector ${\rm Sect}_0$ and its opposite sector $Sect_l$). \begin{defi} The {\it Stokes matrices} of the equation \eqref{Stokeseq} (with respect to to the sector $Sect_0$) are the matrices $S_\pm(u,V)$ determined by

-where the first (resp. second) identity is understood to hold in $\IH_-$ (resp. $\IH_+$) after $ F_+$ (resp. $ F_{-}$) has been analytically continued counterclockwise. \end{defi}
+where the first (resp. second) identity is understood to hold in $Sect_l$ (resp. $Sect_0$) after $ F_+$ (resp. $ F_{-}$) has been analytically continued counterclockwise. \end{defi}